 Parameters for an example transaction (Γ_i) with two tasks $(\tau{i1} \text{ and } \tau{i2})$ is depicted in figure 3.
-The offset denotes the earliest possible release time of a task relative to the start of its transaction and jitter (illustrated by the shaded region) denotes the variability in the release of the task.
+The offset denotes the earliest possible release time of a task relative to the start of its transaction and jitter (illustrated by the shaded region) denotes maximum possible variability in the actual release of a task.
 The upward arrows denotes earliest possible release of a task and the height of the arrow corresponds to the amount of execution released.
+The end of the shaded region represents the latest possible release of a task.